What Is An Invoice Number: Definition, Example, and How To Assign It

 Prefix ("INV"): The prefix "INV" is commonly used to denote that the document is an invoice.
 It helps distinguish invoices from other financial documents like receipts or purchase orders.

-Year ("2024"): The year indicates when the invoice was issued.
-In this case, "2024" specifies that the invoice was created in 2024.
+Year ("2025"): The year indicates when the invoice is issued.
+In this case, "2025" specifies that the invoice is created in the year 2025.
 This is especially useful for the chronological sorting and retrieval of invoices over different accounting periods.

 Sequential Number ("001"): The sequential number is a unique identifier assigned to each invoice within a given year.
 It typically starts from "001" and increments with each new invoice issued.
 This sequential numbering system ensures that each invoice has a distinct identifier, preventing duplication and aiding in the systematic tracking of transactions.